OpenEvalProject/evals/manuscripts/elife-34323/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/34323/elife-34323-fig7-v2.jpg)

-**Figure 7.:** Osx-tTA;TetO-Vegfc mice is reversible.(A–C) Representative x-ray images of femurs from Osx-tTA mice, Osx-tTA;TetO-Vegfc mice that received normal water from E18.5 to P35 (On 35d), and Osx-tTA;TetO-Vegfc mice that received normal water from E18.5 to P35 and then doxycycline water from P35 to P63 (On 35d/Off 28d).
+**Figure 7.:** (A–C) Representative x-ray images of femurs from Osx-tTA mice, Osx-tTA;TetO-Vegfc mice that received normal water from E18.5 to P35 (On 35d), and Osx-tTA;TetO-Vegfc mice that received normal water from E18.5 to P35 and then doxycycline water from P35 to P63 (On 35d/Off 28d).
 Osx-tTA;TetO-Vegfc femurs switched from a moth-eaten appearance to a normal appearance following exposure to doxycycline.
 (D) Graph showing cortical bone porosity values for femurs from Osx-tTA mice (0.011 ± 0.0103; n = 4), Osx-tTA;TetO-Vegfc mice that received normal water from E18.5 to P35 (0.149 ± 0.0615; n = 7), and Osx-tTA;TetO-Vegfc mice that received normal water from E18.5 to P35 and then doxycycline water from P35 to P63 (0.014 ± 0.0152; n = 5).
 (E–G) Representative images of H and E stained femurs.
 The femur from the Osx-tTA;TetO-Vegfc mouse that received normal water from E18.5 to P35 is filled with pores.
 (H) Graph showing the number of osteoclasts per mm of bone for Osx-tTA mice (1.18. ±0.6818; n = 4), Osx-tTA;TetO-Vegfc mice that received normal water from E18.5 to P35 (6.84 ± 1.41; n = 4), and Osx-tTA;TetO-Vegfc mice that received normal water from E18.5 to P35 and then doxycycline water from P35 to P63 (1.45 ± 1.88; n = 4).
 (I) Graph showing CTX-1 values for Osx-tTA mice (1.7 ± 2.045; n = 8), Osx-tTA;TetO-Vegfc mice that received normal water from E18.5 to P35 (53.3 ± 31.8; n = 7), and Osx-tTA;TetO-Vegfc mice that received normal water from E18.5 to P35 and then doxycycline water from P35 to P63 (1.9 ± 1.19; n = 4). (***p<0.001, ANOVA followed by Dunnett’s multiple comparisons test.
 Values were tested against values for Osx-tTA mice.).

-## Osx-tTA;TetO-Vegfc mice develop chylothorax
+### Osx-tTA;TetO-Vegfc mice develop chylothorax

 Chylothorax is frequently observed in GSD patients with thoracic involvement and is the leading cause of mortality of GSD patients (Ludwig et al., 2016).
 During the course of our experiments we discovered that Osx-tTA;TetO-Vegfc mice die prematurely (Figure 8).
 When we examined moribund Osx-tTA;TetO-Vegfc mice, we found that their chest cavity was filled with fluid.
 The color of this fluid ranged from milky white to light pink.
 The triglyceride content of the fluid was greater than 110 mg/dl, which indicated that the effusion fluid was chyle (Figure 8).
 Chyle is lymph rich in fat that flows through the thoracic duct.
 To identify the route by which chyle escaped the thoracic duct in Osx-tTA;TetO-Vegfc mice, we injected the mesenteric lymph node of 35-day-old mice with Evans blue dye (EBD).
 EBD was confined to the thoracic duct in Osx-tTA mice.
 In contrast, EBD spilled from the thoracic duct into lymphatics in the periosseous muscle in Osx-tTA;TetO-Vegfc mice.
 EBD appeared to leak from the irregular lymphatics along the chest wall.
 These findings indicate that the lymphatics that form in the periosseous muscle do not function properly.

 ![Figure 8.](https://cdn.elifesciences.org/articles/34323/elife-34323-fig8-v2.jpg)

-**Figure 8.:** Osx-tTA;TetO-Vegfc mice develop chylothorax.(A) Survival curve for Osx-tTA and Osx-tTA;TetO-Vegfc mice (p<0.0001 Log-rank (Mantel-Cox) test).
+**Figure 8.:** (A) Survival curve for Osx-tTA and Osx-tTA;TetO-Vegfc mice (p<0.0001 Log-rank (Mantel-Cox) test).
 (B) Graph showing triglyceride levels in effusion fluid collected from Osx-tTA;TetO-Vegfc mice (n = 4).
 The dashed line marks 110 mg/dl.
 (C) Overview of the Evans blue dye (EBD) lymphangiography method.
 EBD injected into the mesenteric lymph node is transported to the thoracic duct.
 (D) EBD is confined to the thoracic duct in Osx-tTA mice (n = 4).
 (E) In Osx-tTA;TetO-Vegfc mice, EBD spills from the thoracic duct into periosseous lymphatics in muscle (n = 4).

 ## Discussion